mktfos/OCS-Docs/Content_Portal/Quickstarts/Getting_Started.md

 1. Click the link icon ![Copy link icon](..\Documentation\images\copy_url_link.png) in the menu bar to copy the URL of the workspace.

-    This link, shared with colleagues, gives them the same view of the trend and they can use this to troubleshoot problems.
+    This link, shared with colleagues, gives them the same view of the trend that they can then use to troubleshoot problems.